TheBulletKin/3015-Project1/oldReadme.md

 }
 ```

+## Skybox
+The skybox follows the camera and rotates too, making it look like an infinitely expanding backdrop, rendered with [skybox.frag](shader/skybox.frag)

 ## Light Animation
 My fireflies spawn in dynamically, move around and then despawn.
 In the update method of [scenebasic_uniform.cpp](scenebasic_uniform.cpp) a timer will count up when there are fewer than the max number of fireflies present, which will spawn a new one once it reaches a spawnCooldown value.
 It chooses a random location with a set region, creates a new fireFly and pointLight object and adds it to a container holding all active fireflies.
 The same update method then also iterates through all active firflies and checks `shouldDestroy`, destroying the light and disabling it in the shader.
 Render will then iterate through active fireFlies and update the shader light array so it matches their current state.